 In the last five years, the MLLP group has been in charge of 7 projects (3 EU projects, 4 Spanish projects) and 6 contracts for technology transfer with several organizations.
-The MLLP group has obtained excellent results in the EU research projects transLectures (coordinated by MLLP director Alfons Juan) and EMMA, and the European Commission has just approved the H2020 project X5gon (2017–2020) in which the MLLP group is a partner.
+The MLLP group has obtained excellent results in the EU research projects transLectures (coordinated by MLLP director Alfons Juan) and EMMA, and the European Commission has recently approved the H2020 project X5gon (2017–2020) in which the MLLP group is a partner.
 At this point, the ASR and MT systems developed by the MLLP in these projects are among the most competitive at an international level.
-In fact, in the last three years, the MLLP group has signed contracts with several organizations interested in using these systems, such as University Carlos III of Madrid, the Jožef Stefan Institute (Slovenia) and the Translation Centre for the Bodies of the European Union (Luxembourg).
-Additionally, the UPV itself uses the MLLP’s technology for the multilingual subtitling (in English, Spanish and Catalan) of its institutional media repository UPV Mèdia since 2013.
+In fact, in the last three years, the MLLP group has signed contracts with several organizations interested in using these systems, such as University Carlos III of Madrid, the Jožef Stefan Institute (Slovenia) and the Translation Centre for the Bodies of the European Union (EU/Luxembourg).
+Additionally, the UPV itself uses the MLLP’s technology for the multilingual subtitling (in English, Spanish, Catalan and other languages) of its institutional media repository UPV Mèdia since 2013.

 5-year activity indicators (2012–2017)